All in the family!

 Through studies and lots of real life examples, the author hopes to convince pet lovers that two’s company – and even three is definitely not a crowd.
 The book explores why more than one pet is a great idea for all concerned – for both owners and pets.
 It is also highlights how pets could benefit from the presence of other animals in the household, and in some cases be given a completely new lease of life.

 Although many might feel two dogs or cats are plenty, it could be that more are even merrier.
-Expert advice is given on making the right choices to avoid a combination that clearly won’t work, perhaps due to the breed of dog or cat; the owner’s location or residence; a current lifestyle situation, or the incompatibility or some combinations for numerous reasons.
+Expert advice is given on making the right choices to avoid a combination that clearly won’t work, perhaps due to the breed of dog or cat; the owner’s location or residence; a current lifestyle situation, or the incompatibility or some species combinations for numerous reasons.

 Combinations of dogs and cats, as well as other animals are discussed, with clear evidence that pets such as rabbits, pigs and hedgehogs, among others, can all live happily in a mixed environment.